In the news today: 56% of Gen-Z and millennials ready to take on debt to celebrate end of pandemic

 Introductory 0% APR offers

 A zero-percent APR offer — essentially a temporary reprieve from interest — could make it much less expensive to pay off a big purchase or a balance transfer.
-The best offers last several months, a year or even longer before the regular APR applies.
+The best offers last anywhere from 12 months to 20 months before the regular APR applies.